mpuckett7/Puckett-Monahan-CS452-FInal/README.md

 Running test cases:
 Naming convention -> test_case# where # is the maximum clique in the graph
+                  -> test_case#v signifies that the correct maximum clique is not the entire graph to introduce edges/vertices that aren't part of the clique

 cd into the code_solution directory cd code_solution/